abbyazari/abbyazari.github.io/_pages/about.md

 ## Joining the Research Group

+Below is the current status of open positions but I am always interested in supporting motivated students and postdocs who are able to pursue independent funding.

 Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).

 The research group is interdiscplinary and I support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey.

-Below is the current status of open positions but I am always interested in supporting motivated students and postdocs who are able to pursue independent funding.

 ### Undergraduate Students

-I am not recruiting for undergraduate students for summer research opportunities.
+I am not recruiting for undergraduate students for summer opportunities.

 ### Graduate Students